MK99MA/SoMoE-19/README.md

  [>>Default skins download<< if you need them](https://github.com/MK99MA/soccermod-2019edit/raw/master/skins/termi/termi_models.zip)
  [>Alternate skins download<](https://github.com/MK99MA/soccermod-2019edit/tree/master/skins#alternative-skins-screenshots-below)
 ### If you are using alternate skins make sure to edit /sm_soccermod/soccer_mod_skins.cfg AND /sm_soccermod/soccer_mod_downloads.cfg!!
 Follow [this](https://github.com/MK99MA/soccermod-2019edit/tree/master/skins/EXAMPLE_soccer_mod_skins.cfg) and [this](https://github.com/MK99MA/soccermod-2019edit/blob/master/skins/EXAMPLE_soccer_mod_downloads.cfg) for example files.

-Click the links and select the correct download for your server (Linux or Windows).
-Save the zip files in the same location, for example on your desktop.

 ### 2. Extract the zip files
 Right click on each zip file and select "Extract Here".
 After extracting the zip files you should have 4 folders on your desktop: